SELab-2/OSOC-4/info/user_manual/user_manual.md

 #### 4.1.1 User
+A user is a person who has an account on the tool, or is in the progress of getting an account.

 Now follows an in depth description of the attributes of a user.

 **id**: the id of the user, only used internally and unique for each user \
 **email**: the email address of the user, this is unique for each user \
 **name**: the name of the user, two or more users with the same name may exist \
 **password**: the password of the user, this will be saved in the database, hashed and salted for security reasons \
-**role**: there are 2 types of roles: coaches and admins.
-Admins can do anything any coach can do and more \
+**role**: there are 2 types of roles: coaches and admins, admins can do anything any coach can do and more \
 **role: coach**: ... \
 **role: admin**: can do anything any coach can do \
 **status: is_active, is_approved, is_disabled**: a user can either be active, approved, disabled or nothing \